 Both of our Nigerian Dwarf boys are named after legendary (if not mainstream) film directors: “John Waters,” and “David Lynch.”
-For those of our guests who are less inclined towards the avant-garde, we just introduce the boys as “‘John’ and ‘David,'” and concede that their names are Biblical.
+For those patrons who are less inclined towards the avant-garde, we just introduce the boys as “‘John and ‘David,'” and concede that their names are Biblical.

 Meet “John Waters” the Goat